Back to Blog

 Measure Incrementality

-Every product page view is a tiny expression of trust.
-A shopper chose to click on your listing out of dozens of options.
+Every book detail page view is a tiny expression of interest.
+A reader chose to click on your listing out of dozens of options in their search results.
 They gave you their attention.
 When they leave without buying, that is not a failure — it is an opportunity.
-Sponsored Display retargeting turns those almost-customers into actual customers, at a fraction of the cost of finding new ones.
+Sponsored Display retargeting turns those almost-readers into actual readers, at a fraction of the cost of finding new ones.

-If you are not running retargeting campaigns, you are leaving your warmest audience for your competitors to pick up.
-At AZvertising, retargeting is a foundational element of every advertising strategy we build.
+If you are not running retargeting campaigns, you are leaving your warmest audience for other authors to pick up.
+At AZvertising, retargeting is a foundational element of every book advertising strategy we build.
 If you want help recovering the sales you are losing every day, get in touch with our team.

 Want help applying this?